lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 The hypothesis can be thought of as the model that you try to learn for a particular task.
 You then use this model on new inputs, e.g. to make predictions - generalization is how the model performs on new examples.

+In machine learning, there are generally two kinds of problems: regression and classification problems.
+Machine learning algorithms are typically designed for one or the other.

 #### **2.1 Regression**

 When we need to predict continuous valued output (i.e a numeric value), we use a supervised learning technique called ***regression***.